tohwsw/aws-eks-workshop/Lab2-AppMesh-with-ColorTeller/README.md

 ```

 ## 8. Test the application

+In addition to deploying the application, we’ll also deploy Curler, which is a simple image that provide curl functionality.
+To deploy the curler pods, copy and paste the following:

 In the terminal, run the following command to connect to the curler pod with a bash shell: